-My own personal journey started back in 1980 when I was just 11 years old.
+My own personal journey started back in 1979 when I was 11 years old.
 At this time being a ‘trainspotter’ was very popular for many and I became captivated by it.
-Watching and tracking these amazing machines, imagining their journeys and the people onboard ignited something within me.
+Watching and tracking these amazing trains, imagining their journeys and the people onboard ignited something within me.

 I was excited to see diesel trains but gradually the whole railway line started to open up to me.

-As I grew and began to understand more about the railway world, the more I became fascinated by it.
+As I grew and began to understand more about the UK railway, the more I became fascinated by it.
 I started to capture the trains coming into view with my camera, not just my note-book.

 With one click, my passion for railway photography was born.
 By now it was 1983 and, with my trusty camera in hand, the catalyst for this site had started.

-I was learning how to correctly take photographs of the trains in the best possible light available.
+I was learning how to correctly take railway photos in the best possible light available.
 I was slowly beginning to master this art-form and my abilities were improving all the time.

 Throughout my teenage years, I began to travel outside of my local area to capture increasingly varied subject matter.
-I was soon traveling all over the UK to see and record the most iconic and photogenic locomotives.
-Whilst my train-spotting started to wain, my love for photography had grown exponentially.
+I was soon travelling all over the UK to see and record the most iconic locomotives.
+Whilst my train-spotting started to end, my love for photography had grown exponentially.